sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 ### Commit history graph
 Commit History Graph is the data structure that holds the lineage information of each and every commit.
-Basically it is the life blood of our DVCS.
+Basically it's the life blood of our DVCS.
 In implementation, Commit history graph is just the relative ordering created by bunch of commit objects that connect to each other like a chain.

 ### Parent and Child commits